rfh-tech/fbd-gis-data/README.md

 You can join us in annotating!
 To create annotations:

  1. You need to have the Geobrowser ready (of course :) ).
- 2. Select the Shapefile you intend to work with from (to insert location of folder)
+ 2. To select a Shapefile or Shapefiles to work with, Open the *Unnanotated* folder and select one of the folders in it, for instance *f1*.
+In the *f1* folder, there are up to 400 files, each with their id number.
+Select only the Shapefile with the number you intend to work with e.g id_2.0.shp.

+ **NB**: Please note that you would need to remove the file(s) you choose to work with, so another person does not make the mistake of reselecting.
+To update the repo after removing the file, kindly create a pull request saying "Selected file(s) <*file name*> in <*folder*>".
+E.g *Selected file id_2.0.shp in b3*.

- 3. Load the Shapefile on the Geobrowser.
+ 3. Open the Shapefile on the Geobrowser to begin annotating.
  4. If there is any fill color in the polygon loaded, remove it so you can see the area to be annotated within the polygon.
  5. Depending on the Geobrowser being used, you can zoom in to view the farms and begin annotating.
 Using Google Earth Pro: